Table of Contents

 [TRIPZZY_TRIP_TAXONOMIES]

-taxonomy, ordered by name in ascending order.
+Displays 4 terms from the tripzzy_trip_destination taxonomy, ordered by name in ascending order.

 Example 2: Show Trip Types Without Overlay #